Kristina01111000/Drws_site/README.md

 send invoice on next monday
-look at the picture in email from the patreon
+look at the picture in email from the patreon, is there a place it will look good in the site? not the homepage